faisalazeez/KFImageViewer/README.md

 (The library is under development.
 Please stay tuned)

+KFImageViewer is a Kingfisher dependent Swift library providing customizable image slideshow with download progress, circular scrolling, timer and full screen viewer and extendable image source.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements